HMdb.org THE HISTORICAL

 Erected 2001.

 Location.
-40° 45.112′ N, 73° 59.394′ W. Marker is in New York, New York, in New York County.
-Marker is on Seventh Avenue.
-Click for map.
+Marker is missing.
+It was located near 40° 45.112′ N, 73° 59.394′ W. Marker was in Manhattan, New York, in New York County.
+It was in the Garment District.
+Marker was on Seventh Avenue.
 This marker is located in the sidewalk on east side of Seventh Avenue between West 36th Street and West 37th Street.
-Marker is at or near this postal address: 485 7th Avenue, New York NY 10018, United States of America.
+Touch for map.
+Marker was at or near this postal address: 485 7th Avenue, New York NY 10018, United States of America.
+Touch for directions.

-Charles James Marker Photo, Click for full size
+Charles James Marker image.
+Click for full size.

 2. Charles James Marker

 Credits.
-This page originally submitted on August 8, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 63 times since then.
-Photos: 1, 2. submitted on August 8, 2012, by Barry Swackhamer of San Jose, California. • Bill Pfingsten was the editor who published this page.
+This page was last revised on January 31, 2023.
+It was originally submitted on August 8, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 397 times since then and 3 times this year.
+Photos: 1, 2. submitted on August 8, 2012, by Barry Swackhamer of Brentwood, California.
+3. submitted on April 6, 2020, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.

 Share on Tumblr